wcrib8/startup/README.md

 ## Technologies

+PMG Dating makes use of all the following technologies:

+- HTML:
+- CSS:
+- React:
+- Service:
+- DB/Login:
+- WebSocket:

 [My Notes](notes.md)

 A brief description of the application here. just a little about me, I am Wolf Cribbs. boutta make a difference in the world for sure, but for now here we are learning what in the world Github is. if you are reading this its probably because I am now world famous.
 Hopefully its not for anything weird.